 This a 30-day free trial offer: You are subscribing to Adobe Stock's annual subscription for 10 images a month, yes.
 But for the first month, you will not be charged a single penny, and if you cancel your subscription within 30 days from the start date, you will not be charged cancellation fees either.

-The free trial lets you download up to 10 images during the first month, and there's no restrictions: you can explore Adobe Stock's over 100 million top-quality photos (sourced from great stock agency Fotolia as well as direct contributions) vectors, illustrations and 3D models, and download anything you like.
+It lets you download up to 10 images during the first month, and there's no restrictions: you can explore over 100 million top-quality photos (sourced from great stock agency Fotolia as well as direct contributions) vectors, illustrations, and 3D models, and download anything you like.
 These free images, just as all assets on their library, are Royalty Free: you can use them in as many projects as you want, without any time or geographic limitations, and without ever requiring to pay additional fees.

-Adobe Stock is seamlessly integrated into Adobe Creative Cloud, and you can search, test and license images from the collection right from your favourite design app's interface.
+Adobe Stock is seamlessly integrated into Adobe's Software Suite, and you can search with their search bar, test and license images from the collection right from your favorite design app's interface.
 However, you don't need to have a Creative Cloud account to use Adobe Stock, nor are you required to use any of Adobe's design software tools.
 All you need is to sign up for an Adobe ID, which you can do for free.

 If after using your 10 free image downloads you find the value in Adobe Stock's collection and service a good fit for you, you can simply remain subscribed and you'll receive 10 new downloads every month, for $29.99 monthly.